Sujeev-Uthayakumar/sofe3650-final-project/Iteration 1/Iteration1.md

   <img src="https://i.ibb.co/txs2sfQ/context-diagram.jpg">
 </p>

-## Step 3: Choose One or More Element to Refine
+## Step 3: Choose One or More Element to Refine:
 In this case, the element to refine is the entire USChat system.
 This refinement is performed through decomposition.

-## Step 4: Choose One or More Design Concepts That Satisfy the Selected Drivers
+## Step 4: Choose One or More Design Concepts That Satisfy the Selected Drivers:
 In this current iteration, the goal of structuring the entire system, design concepts are selected from the criteria presented in Section 1.1.
 The table below will summarize the selection of design decisions.
 <table>
   <tr>